-- analysis of the more recent CMIP5/PMIP3 "past1000" simulations, which were coordinated more closely than previous experiments, particularly in regard to the choices of forcings (Schmidt et al., 2011, 2012).
-They came to similar conclusions as Fernandez-Donado et al. (2013): the reconstructed MCA warming is greater than simulated, but not inconsistent within the large uncertainties. - 10 Agreement between paleoclimate reconstructions and simulations has also been assessed by compositing the response to individual forcing events (e.g., Hegerl et al., 2003; Luterbacher et al., 2004; Stenchikov et al., 2006; Masson-Delmotte et al., 2013).
-The reconstructed and simulated response to volcanic forcing agrees in magnitude on multi-decadal time scales.
-Detailed comparisons of observations around the 1815 - 15 Tambora eruption indicate that the simulated cooling is larger than in instrumental observations or in reconstructions (Brohan et al., 2012), but a significant part of the discrepancy might be due to forcing uncertainties.
-For the solar forcing, direct comparisons are inconclusive regarding whether simulations that use either moderate or weak variations of total solar irradiance provide generally better agreement with reconstruc- - tions (Masson-Delmotte et al., 2013; Fernandez-Donado et al., 2013).
-This has been confirmed at hemispheric and regional-scales by Hind and Moberg (2013) and Moberg et al. (2015), using appropriately designed statistical tests of temporal correlation and quadratic distance between reconstructions and simulations (Sundberg et al., 2012).
+The assessment of information from palaeoclimate archives (Masson-Delmotte et al., 2013) in the IPCC Fifth Assessment Report partly followed the approach applied by Fernández-Donado et al. (2013).
+Masson-Delmotte et al. (2013) included a preliminary analysis of the more recent CMIP5/PMIP3 "past1000" simulations, which were coordinated more closely than previous experiments, particularly in regard to the choices of forcings (Schmidt et al., 2011, 2012).
+They came to similar conclusions as Fernández-Donado et al. (2013): the reconstructed MCA warming is greater than simulated but not inconsistent within the large uncertainties.

+Agreement between palaeoclimate reconstructions and simulations has also been assessed by compositing the response to individual forcing events (e.g. Hegerl et al., 2003, 2011; Luterbacher et al., 2004; Stenchikov et al., 2006; Masson-Delmotte et al., 2013).
+The reconstructed and simulated response to volcanic forcing agrees in magnitude on multi-decadal timescales.
+Detailed comparisons of observations around the 1815 Tambora eruption indicate that the simulated cooling is larger than in instrumental observations or in reconstructions (Brohan et al., 2012), but a significant part of the discrepancy might be due to forcing uncertainties.

+For the solar forcing, direct comparisons between simulations and reconstructions are inconclusive regarding whether simulations that use either moderate or weak variations of total solar irradiance provide generally better agreement with reconstructions (Masson-Delmotte et al.; 2013; Fernández-Donado et al., 2013).
+This has been confirmed at hemispheric and regional scales by Hind and Moberg (2013) and Moberg et al. (2015), using appropriately designed statistical tests of temporal correlation and quadratic distance between reconstructions and simulations (Sundberg et al., 2012).

-The cause of past climate change in the Northern Hemisphere, specifically the contribution by individual forcings to a climatic event, has also been estimated using detection and attribution techniques.
-The results of these studies show that the response to volcanic eruptions can be clearly detected in reconstructions, but is generally larger in magnitude in the simulations (Hegerl et al., 2003, 2007; Schurer et al., 2013), although the discrepancy may be within the range of volcanic forcing uncertainty.
+The cause of past climate change in the Northern Hemisphere, specifically the contribution by individual forcings to a climatic event, can be estimated using detection and attribution techniques.
+These techniques allow for the possibility that the reconstructions contain forced signals of larger or smaller magnitude than simulated (e.g. due to forcing uncertainty, uncertainty in a models transient response, or uncertainty in calibration of reconstructions).
+The results show that the response to volcanic eruptions can be clearly detected in reconstructions, consistent with epoch analysis results, and also confirm that the signal is generally larger in magnitude in the simulations (Hegerl et al., 2003, 2007; Schurer et al., 2013), although the discrepancy may be within the range of volcanic forcing uncertainty.
 The response to solar forcing cannot be reliably separated from internal variability, but very high solar forcing such as that reconstructed by Shapiro et al. (2011) needs to be significantly scaled down to match reconstructions even given large reconstruction uncertainties (Schurer et al., 2014).
-Within the LIA, detection and attribution methods show that volcanic forcing is critical for explaining the anomalous cold conditions (Hegerl et al., 2007; Miller et al., 2012; Lehner et al., 2013; McGregor et al., 2015) and there is also weak evidence for a contribution from a small decrease in CO2 concentration (e.g., MacFarling-Meure et al., 2006; Schurer et al., 2014).
+Within the LIA, detection and attribution methods show that volcanic forcing is critical for explaining the anomalous cold conditions (Hegerl et al., 2007; Miller et al., 2012; Lehner et al., 2013; McGregor et al., 2015) and that there is also weak evidence for a contribution from a small but long-lived decrease in CO2 concentration (e.g. MacFarling Meure et al., 2006; Schurer et al., 2014).